Nike 5meter Water Polo Camp at Sonoma State University Rohnert Park, California

-Coralie Simmons returns for her sixth season as head coach of the Sonoma State women’s water polo team in 2013.
+Coralie Simmons returns for her seventh season as the head coach of the Sonoma State women’s water polo team in 2014.
 Previously an assistant at UCLA and the University of Hawai'i, Simmons brings a wealth of national and international experience to Sonoma State’s water polo program.

 A two-time National Player of the Year at UCLA, Simmons guided the Bruins to their fourth national title in 2001 (in the inaugural NCAA title match).
 She was the recipient of the Pete Cutino Award, given annually to the top NCAA male and female players, and earned NCAA Tournament MVP honors.Read Full Bio

 Simmons sat out the 2000 season as a member of the U.S. Olympic Team, and helped the United States bring home a silver medal at the Olympics in Sydney, Australia.
 She tied for the team lead in scoring with nine goals at the Games.
 Simmons helped the U.S. National Team qualify for the Olympic Games in the World Women’s Olympic Qualification Tournament in Italy, scoring a team-leading eight goals.